My car is on finance or hire purchase

 Personal Contract Plan (PCP)

-Under a Personal Contract Plan (PCP) you can acquire a brand new car with a five year warranty at almost zero interest rate.
+Under a Personal Contract Plan (PCP) you can acquire a brand new car with a five year warranty at a low interest rate.
 Depending on your credit score, a nominal deposit is required.
 In order to own the vehicle, a final ‘bullet’ payment would need to be paid at the end of the term.
 In reality, most people choose not to pay the ‘final sum’.
 Instead they trade-in the car and acquire a brand new vehicle under a new Personal Contract Plan.

 Until the final payment is made under the Personal Contract Plan, the vehicle will continue to be owned by the finance company.